Trading In Futures At A Glance

 Variation or maintenance margins are payable on demand if you don’t pay you are likely to be “stopped out”.
 Active traders will often leave collateral or cash with their broker/the clearinghouse against that possibility.

 Futures volumes have been rising over the last five years as we can see in the graphic below.
-Global futures volumes reached 17.15 billion in 2018 and in the first half of 2019 they reached 9.30 billion lots growing by +9.0% over the comparable period in 2018, according to data from the Futures Industry Association.
+Global futures volumes reached 54.53 billion in 2022, according to data from the Futures Industry Association.

 Equity indices and interest rate futures/options volumes grew by +23% and +24% respectively in 2018 and equity index volumes continued to grow during H1 2019.